 Add To or Plan For an Emergency Fund

-It might seem funny to put aside money that you hope never to have to use, but that’s pretty much what an emergency fund is.
-However, the way life is, you’re almost inevitably going to have an unexpected payment for something that breaks down, for potential job loss or expenses that crop up related to your children.
-While expert advice varies on how much you should have in such a fund — many experts recommend three to six months worth of expenses — you can start one at any time with any amount of money.
+It might seem funny to put aside money you hope never to have to use, but that’s pretty much what an emergency fund is.
+However, the way life is, you’re almost inevitably going to have an unexpected payment for something that breaks down for potential job loss or expenses related to your children.
+While expert advice varies on how much you should have in such a fund — many experts recommend three to six months’ worth of expenses — you can start one at any time with any amount of money.

 Set a Savings Goal

-If you set a savings goal, you’re more likely to put money away.
-Even if you aren’t sure what you’d like to save toward, consider creating a savings account for such things as vacations, holiday gifts, college funds or just add to your emergency fund.
-Setting a savings goal can also help you budget better, as you look for ways to squeeze out that amount from your current spending.
+Setting a savings goal makes you more likely to put money away.
+Even if you aren’t sure what you’d like to save toward, consider creating a savings account for such things as vacations, holiday gifts, college funds or add to your emergency fund.
+Setting a savings goal can also help you budget better as you look for ways to squeeze out that amount from your current spending.